Osteopathy for Children

 Osteopathic treatment of Kids

 Children have developing bodies and their own individual health needs that may be assisted with treatment from an Osteopath.
-Most children have many knocks and falls, especially toddlers and this is a normal part of learning new skills.
+Most children have many knocks and fall especially toddlers and this is a normal part of learning new skills.
 This normal process can at times lead to muscular aches and pains, strains and joint sprains in their bodies, which may benefit from treatment.
-In addition, we see children who need post surgical rehabilitation, or have chronic health conditions that benefit from ongoing assistance and support.
+In addition, we see children who need post-surgical rehabilitation or have chronic health conditions that benefit from ongoing assistance and support.
 Children from the Yarra Valley and surrounds have been having osteopathic treatment at Koru since 2012.
 Some of our current patients first came to us as a baby.

 Don’t ignore “growing pains”

-Children who come in may be developing scoliosis or have an underlying injury.
-Dehydration is common and can be related to issues such as cramp.
+Children who come in maybe developing scoliosis or have an underlying injury.
+Dehydration is common and can be related to issues such as cramps.
 Soft tissue and joint injuries are surprisingly common and occur more frequently in children than adults.
-Serious soft tissue injury which have previously only been considered to be adult issues are on the rise.
+Serious soft tissue injury which has previously only been considered to be adult issues are on the rise.
 Examples include anterior cruciate ligament rupture and spinal injuries such as disc bulges.
 These complaints occur in the younger population and may benefit from osteopathic care.
-It is important that your practitioner has a comprehensive understanding of paediatric assessment and treatment of younger bodies, as they have their own unique qualities and can not be considered to be little adults.
+It is important that your practitioner has a comprehensive understanding of pediatric assessment and treatment of younger bodies, as they have their own unique qualities and can not be considered to be little adults.

-Teenagers have their own special health needs and many struggle with their changing body.
+Teenagers have their own special health needs and many struggles with their changing bodies.
 Under some circumstances, they may need to disrobe in order for adequate assessment.
-We find they are often comforted by the fact they can often be assessed and treated keeping their clothes on.
+We find they are often comforted by the fact they can often be assessed and treated by keeping their clothes on.

 As health professionals, we must always obtain informed consent.
 We require a parent or legal guardian to be available for all appointments.
 At times it may be appropriate to have a portion of the consultation without the parent or guardian present and we wish to express that this provides the opportunity for open communication between the practitioner and patient.

-Osteopathy can be helpful for a number of complaints effecting children and their health.
-Children of school age may be treated by all our Osteopaths, whereas younger children can be seen by Prue Eddie, Rachimah Fraval Wilton, Jaci Hartley and Courtney Maxwell.
+Osteopathy can be helpful for a number of complaints affecting children and their health.
+Children of school age may be treated by all our Osteopaths, whereas younger children can be seen by Prue Eddie